LiavElmakayes/Video-Games-Sales-Dashboard/README.md

 ## 🚀 How to Open
 1. Clone this repository
-2. Open `VideoGamesDashboard.pbix` in Power BI Desktop
+2. Open `SalesDashboard.pbix` in Power BI Desktop